EduYukio/Astroghost/README.md

-# KenneyJam2021
+# Astroghost
-My submission for the Kenny Game Jam 2021
+My submission for the Kenney Game Jam 2021, a 48h jam in which the theme was "Rotation".
+It's a 2D platformer in which your only weapon are 3 spheres that constantly rotate around you.